Last updated on June 14, 2021

-The Black Orlov, also known as the “Eye of Brahma” diamond, is one of the gemstones that are surrounded by enigmatic stories and superstition, beginning with a theft from a Hindu idol and resulting in at least three mysterious suicides.
+The Black Orlov, also known as the “Eye of Brahma” diamond, is one of the gemstones surrounded by enigmatic stories and superstition, beginning with a theft from a Hindu idol and resulting in at least three mysterious suicides.
 With all its sinister tales, this legendary gem will never cease to intrigue and attract.

 Origin of the Black Orlov Diamond

-The history of the Black Orlov diamond, also known as the “Eye of Brahma”, traces back to the early 19th century India.
+The history of the Black Orlov diamond, also known as the “Eye of Brahma”, traces back to early 19th century India.

 Although this mysterious story may seem quite fascinating, the occurrence and distribution of black diamonds in the world raise grave doubts about the Indian origin of the Black Orlov.
 Today the only important sources of black diamonds in the world are Brazil and the Central African Republic, and the discovery of any significant black diamond in the historical diamond mines of India has never been recorded.
 That is why the Black Orlov most probably was mined in the Central African Republic.

 Although it is not known in which year the diamond was stolen from the temple, it somehow found its way to Russia and became the property of a Russian Princess Nadia Vygin-Orlov, after whom the diamond is named, but whose existence is not documented.
 However, it has been reported that there was Princess Nadejda Petrovna Orlov of Russia (3 March 1898 – 21 April 1988) who was the third child of Grand Duke Peter Nikolaevich of Russia and the former Princess Milica of Montenegro.